 When you travel as much as I do, things are bound to go wrong.
 Lost luggage, food poisoning, and rental car damage are just a few speed bumps I’ve encountered around the world.
 Cancelled flights and missed connections are standard for everyone these days.
 But what happens when your final destination is, in the words of one airline representative, “not very popular”?
 That’s the question I found myself answering recently when I missed my onward flight from Barcelona to Riga.
 My airline didn’t have another departure scheduled for three days!
 Tempting…

 After purchasing airport wifi access (is it too much to ask airports to provide this free of charge?), I managed to track down a new ticket with a different airline leaving the next evening.
-Then I used the Booking.com app to find a great deal on a hotel for the night and hopped the next shuttle bus heading for the city center.
+Then I found a great deal on a hotel for the night and hopped the next shuttle bus heading for the city center.
 I had less than 24 hours in Barcelona and I planned to make the most of them!

 Checking into the hotel around 22:00, I dropped my bags and dashed out to photograph the fetching holiday lights I’d admired from the bus window.
 Brightly lit fountains danced in Placa de Catalunya and groups of people ambled along the riotously colorful streets.
 The December night air was warm and inviting.